Out-of-the-box: Black-box Causal Attacks on Object Detectors: Related Work

-\paragraph*{Object Detection Models} \od models come in several families that differ in architecture, speed and output structure and these differences affect the output of \xai tools.
+\textbf{Object Detection Models}: \od models come in several families that differ in architecture, speed and output structure and these differences affect the output of \xai tools.
 Single-stage, real-time detectors such as YOLO~\cite{yolo} and SSD~\cite{ssd} perform object localization and classification in a single unified pass, making them fast and suitable for real-time inference in, \eg, autonomous driving.
 Two stage object detectors, on the other hand, break the task into two distinct steps, generating spare sets of \emph{region proposals} and using a separate network to classify these regions.
 Transformer-based object detectors, like \underline{DE}tection \underline{TR}ansformer (DETR) and Real Time-DETR (RT-DETR)~\cite{lv2023detrs}, use a transformer encoder-decoder network, which removes the need for region proposals and non-maximum suppression (NMS).

-\paragraph*{Adversarial Attacks on Object Detectors} Object detectors can fail catastrophically under small changes to their inputs.
-In a safety-critical scenario, such as a self-driving car that detects a dog and then suddenly stops recognizing it, a single missed detection may produce real harm.
+\textbf{Adversarial Attacks on Object Detectors}: Object detectors can fail catastrophically under small changes to their inputs.
+In a safety-critical scenario, a single missed detection may produce real harm.
 Attack goals for detectors commonly include removing detections, altering labels and adding spurious detections~\cite{surveyaaforobjectdtection}.
-We evaluate \blackcatt on all three of these goals.
-Attack methods can vary between white-box pixel-wise optimizers and black-box gradient-free optimizers NES\cite{ilyas2018black}, Square~\cite{andriushchenko2020square}, spare~\cite{croce2019sparse} and one-pixel~\cite{onepixel2019} attacks, context-aware~\cite{cai2022context} and patch-based~\cite{liu2018dpatch} attacks that place sticks in the scene.
+Attack methods vary between white-box pixel-wise optimizers and black-box gradient-free optimizers NES\cite{ilyas2018black}, Square~\cite{andriushchenko2020square}, spare~\cite{croce2019sparse} and one-pixel~\cite{onepixel2019} attacks, context-aware~\cite{cai2022context} and patch-based~\cite{liu2018dpatch} attacks that place sticks in the scene.
 Standard evaluations include per-goal success rates under distortion budgets such as LPIPS, $L_1$, $L_2$ and $L_0$ and query or time budgets.
-Crucially, most such attacks demonstrate that detectors are vulnerable but do not explain \emph{why} a particular perturbation succeeds; \blackcatt, in contrast, shows the causal relationship between pixels and the detector’s decision.
+Crucially, most such attacks demonstrate that detectors are vulnerable but do not explain \emph{why} a particular perturbation succeeds.

-\paragraph*{Saliency in Adversarial Analysis} There is growing line of work that focus on the relationship between saliency methods and adversarial behavior~\cite{liu2021adversarial, ignatiev2019relating, mangla2020saliency, wang2018adversarial, gu2019saliencymethodsexplainingadversarial, papernot2015, Gao_2025_ICCV}.
-This research often views model robustness and interpretability as intertwined concepts, noting that adversarially trained models exhibit more interpretable saliency maps than their non-robust counterparts~\cite{etmann2019connection}.